asmundstavdahl/notes-go-1/README.md

 *   **Create Notes**: On the main page, use the form to create new notes with content.
 *   **List Notes**: The main page displays a list of all existing notes.
 *   **View Note**: Click on a note in the list to view its full content on a separate page.
+*   **Manage Keywords**: Assign comma-separated keywords to notes, list all keywords, and filter notes by keyword.

 ## Data Persistence